Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ![CodePipeline Clone Pipeline](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-8-clone-action.png)

 Do the following to create a production pipeline.
 1. Change pipeline name to something that makes sense.
-For me, I usually add word `prod` to inform colleagues that this is the prod pipeline.
+I usually add the word `prod` to inform colleagues that this is the prod pipeline.

 2. Choose `new service role` to create a new service role for your production pipeline.
 3. Choose custom location for Artifact store and search for your project name.
 Based on typeahead suggestion, select the same location as default pipeline.